What extra health and safety measures have been introduced?

 Please contact box office to be added onto a waiting list or if you have an online account just click on the ‘waiting list’ icon next to the show information.

-- I haven’t received a confirmation email or tickets, what should I do?
+I have not received a confirmation email or tickets, what should I do?

-If you’ve booked online and opted for an e-ticket, please check your spam/junk folder.
+If you have booked online and opted for an e-ticket, please check your spam/junk folder.
 Emails are sent from firstname.lastname@example.org

 If you have requested for tickets to be sent to you in the post please contact box office to discuss.

-You will need to contact the agent direct, we won’t have any information regarding your booking on our system.
+You will need to contact the agent direct, we will not have any information regarding your booking on our system.

-- I have purchased tickets though a secondary ticket site but they haven’t arrived?
+I have bought tickets though a secondary ticket site but they haven’t arrived?

 Purchasing tickets from an unofficial ticket agent is against our terms and conditions of sale.
 With secondary ticket sites you invariably buy from another customer rather than from the venue/official agents.
 These tickets can often be at an inflated ticket price and in purchasing you risk being declined entry.

-If your tickets haven’t arrived in advance of the performance you will not be allowed access.
+If your tickets have not arrived before the performance you will not be allowed access.

 The lead booker, whose name is printed on the ticket, must bring ID with them when attending the performance.

-Performance times will be updated on our website and announced on social media when confirmed.
+Performance times will be updated on the website and announced on social media when confirmed.
 Please check back regularly.

-- I can’t locate my printed tickets, can these be re-issued?
+I cannot find my printed tickets, can these be re-issued?

 Lost, mislaid or damaged tickets may be reprinted at the discretion of the box office.
 Reprints are not available in advance of the performance and an administration fee will be charged.
 Tickets will only be reissued to the lead booker who must have ID with them.
 Please contact box office in advance to discuss your booking.